Clive Martland: Honours

 During his posting to RAF Brize Norton between 2007 and 2010, Martland was awarded the Meritorious Service Medal.
 This is a medal awarded to non-commissioned officers who have served a minimum of twenty years in the British Armed Forces and have been judged to have given "good, faithful, valuable and meritorious service".
 In the 2016 New Years Honours, he was appointed a Member of the Order of the British Empire (MBE).

 In addition, Martland is a recipient of the Queen Elizabeth II Golden Jubilee Medal, the Queen Elizabeth II Diamond Jubilee Medal, and the Long Service and Good Conduct Medal – the latter awarded for 15 years service.

 Personal life

-As of 2016, Martland has been married to Caroline for 13 years.
-He has two sons and one daughter.
+As of 2016, Martland has two sons and one daughter.
 As well as enjoying quality time with his family, he also enjoys all sport – particularly football, and admits to "playing golf badly".